interactiveaudiolab/interactiveaudiolab.github.io/readme.md

 Compilation of the website depends on having GIT (to download the site and push up changes to the server), and Jekyll (to host and run it locally), which is a part of the Ruby ecosystem.

 #### Installing GIT
-If you don't have GIT installed, then you need to install XCode commandline tools.
+If you don't have GIT installed, and you're on a Mac you need to install XCode commandline tools.
 Type this at the command line.
 ```
 git --version
 ```